LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 ```

-I set minSDK to 24 because it adds some vectors stuff, I think it can be set as low as 21.
+I set minSDK to 24 because it adds some vectors stuff, I think we can set it as low as 21.

 Add the vector to your `res/drawawble` folder.
 Right click on it -> New -> Vector Asset -> choose "local file" and pick your file (`icon_arrows` in this example).

-I personally recommend [Inkscape](https://inkscape.org/) to create and edit vectors.
+I recommend [Inkscape](https://inkscape.org/) to create and edit vectors.

 <div id="build"/>
 ### ProgressBar XML file

-- A progress bar has different Drawables set for every state: progress, secondary progress, "unprogressed".
+- A progress bar has different Drawables set for every state: progress, secondary progress, background.
 The determinate and Indeterminate Drawables are also separated.

 They can be defined in a single file: create a new Drawable (`download-progressbar.xml` here) and copy-paste this: